Restriction enzyme: Type III

 Type III restriction enzymes (e.g., EcoP15) recognize two separate non-palindromic sequences that are inversely oriented.
 They cut DNA about 20–30 base pairs after the recognition site.
-These enzymes contain more than one subunit and require AdoMet and ATP cofactors for their roles in DNA methylation and restriction digestion, respectively.
+These enzymes contain more than one subunit and require SAM and ATP cofactors for their roles in DNA methylation and restriction digestion, respectively.
 They are components of prokaryotic DNA restriction-modification mechanisms that protect the organism against invading foreign DNA.
 Type III enzymes are hetero-oligomeric, multifunctional proteins composed of two subunits, Res and Mod.
 The Mod subunit recognises the DNA sequence specific for the system and is a modification methyltransferase; as such, it is functionally equivalent to the M and S subunits of type I restriction endonuclease.
 Res is required for restriction digestion, although it has no enzymatic activity on its own.
 Type III enzymes recognise short 5–6 bp-long asymmetric DNA sequences and cleave 25–27 bp downstream to leave short, single-stranded 5' protrusions.
 They require the presence of two inversely oriented unmethylated recognition sites for restriction digestion to occur.
 These enzymes methylate only one strand of the DNA, at the N-6 position of adenine residues, so newly replicated DNA will have only one strand methylated, which is sufficient to protect against restriction digestion.
-Type III enzymes belong to the beta-subfamily of N6 adenine methyltransferases, containing the nine motifs that characterise this family, including motif I, the AdoMet binding pocket (FXGXG), and motif IV, the catalytic region (S/D/N (PP) Y/F).
+Type III enzymes belong to the beta-subfamily of N6 adenine methyltransferases, containing the nine motifs that characterise this family, including motif I, the SAM binding pocket (FXGXG), and motif IV, the catalytic region (S/D/N (PP) Y/F).